foyjur-192/warehouse-management/README.md

 >Functionality-
 > I have used React.js and bootstrap, html and css
 >As well I have used Node.js for this project for backend
+>I have used routes for faster move one page to another
+>I have use firebase to deploy the website live
+>I have used Heroku for server deploy